pmndrs/directed/README.md

 > [!CAUTION]
 > This is library is in pre-release and its API may change.
 Until it enters RC, it can only be installed via GitHub.

-> [!IMPORTANT]
-> The React API is in the works.

-Directed is a flexible, minimal scheduler written in TypeScript for React and vanilla.
+Directed is a flexible, minimal scheduler written in TypeScript.
 It is powered by a directed acyclic graph (DAG) allowing for dependency-based scheduling.

 ```
 npm install pmndrs/directed#v0.0.1-alpha.1